Child Arrangement Orders

 - issues around health care and your child’s emotional wellbeing

-When making a child arrangements order the judge will always have the children’s safety and their physical and emotional wellbeing as the top priority.
+When making a child arrangement order the judge will always have the children’s safety and their physical and emotional wellbeing as the top priority.

 The court will consider all your child’s circumstances and in particular the following factors: